rickyduck/mojo-test/README.md

 `npm install` & `npm run start` to launch locally.

 I was going to take an atomic approach with styled components, and would have liked to include storybook for a more appropriate reflection of my UI pattern.
-I also would have liked to use cypress.
+I also would have liked to use cypress to test the React components in isolation & e2e.

 The GraphQL instance interacts with a static rest end point for more concise composition and seperation of concerns.